Our School

 • Tokyo

-During the Summer 2025, Assistant Head of School and Interim High School Director and HPI Advisory Board member Shira Kohn and HS History Teacher and HPI Faculty Advisor Kevin Slick deepened ties with Dalton Tokyo Gakuen Junior & Senior High School through class observations and two days of faculty workshops centered on the Dalton Plan’s history and its impact, past and present.
-While their workshops provided models for Assignments and introduced Dalton New York traditions — such as First Program’s Multicultural Festival, the Middle School Greek Fest, and the High School Dance Theater Workshop — their most profound moments were in the Open Lab with fellow educators.
-At that time, colleagues came to ask questions about their own Assignments and about how The Dalton Plan bridges cultures and educational models, which opened dialogue and connection.
+Assistant Head of School and Interim High School Director and HPI Advisory Board member Shira Kohn and HS History Teacher and HPI Faculty Advisor Kevin Slick traveled to Dalton Tokyo Gakuen Junior & Senior High School.
+They participated in class observations and two days of faculty workshops centered on the Dalton Plan’s history and its impact, past and present.
+While their workshops provided models for Assignments and introduced Dalton New York traditions — such as First Program’s Multicultural Festival, the Middle School Greek Fest, and the High School Dance Theater Workshop — they especially enjoyed Open Lab with fellow educators.

 • Netherlands

-In May 2024, John Neiers visited various Dalton Schools in Amsterdam to meet with students, faculty, and administrators to learn how the Dalton Plan is implemented across their programs.
+Dalton’s Chief Information Officer and Director of New Lab Teaching and Learning John Neiers visited various Dalton Schools in Amsterdam in May 2024 to meet with students, faculty, and administrators to learn how the Dalton Plan is implemented across their programs.
 In the Netherlands, the Dutch Dalton Association adopted Helen Parkhurst’s educational philosophy across approximately 400 Dalton Schools across primary and secondary schools – the highest density of Dalton Schools in the world.
 During his visit, John also met with Helen Parkhurst scholar and biographer, Dr. René Berends, author of Helen Parkhurst: Founder of the Dalton Plan, to discuss the Dalton Plan and explore future collaborations with Dalton NYC.

 Explore Our Unique History